oe/duplex-message/packages/simple-electron-ipc/README.md

 ## Usage
 ### MainMessageHub & RendererMessageHub
-Before use this lib to communicate to each other,  you need to create client with `MainMessageHub` for main process & `RendererMessageHub` for renderer process
+Before use this lib to communicate to each other, you need to create instances with `MainMessageHub` for main process & `RendererMessageHub` for renderer process.

 ```ts